How to manage feature flags in ASP.NET Core apps with Azure?

 No matter how simple or complex an application is, choosing the right configuration provider right at the start will mak...

 Today, I will answer the question: What are Azure Logic Apps, and Azure Functions, where can we use them, and how much will they cost?

 Firstly, let’s clarify some of the terms in order to understand what we are going to talk about.

 In a nutshell, Azure Functions is a Function-as-a-Service (FaaS).
 We write some lines of code which later we deploy to Azure Functions.
-After that, we can trigger our function by events like HTTP request or a new message in the queue or Azure Storage.
+After that, we can trigger our function by events like HTTP requests or a new message in the queue or Azure Storage.

 It is one of the serverless services for creating workflows through a visual designer.
-Usually, it is a core of the serverless solution.
+Usually, it is the core of the serverless solution.
 This service is similar to SaaS services like Zapier or IFTTT.
 “Coding” Azure Logic Apps is really easy.
 You only need to choose „bricks” and connect them in order to match your logic.

 But what are these mysterious „bricks”?